Mac-Mann/Etch-a-Sketch/README.md

 # Etch A Sketch

-An Etch-A-Sketch made with HTML, SCSS, Jquery and Typescript.
+An Etch-A-Sketch made with HTML, SCSS, JQuery and TypeScript.

 ## General Info